View on GitHub

 -d,--alg <ALGORITHM> The digest algorithm (SHA-1, SHA-256, SHA-384 or SHA-512)

--t,--tsaurl <URL> The URL of the timestamping authority.
-Several URLs separated
+-t,--tsaurl <URL> The URL of the timestamping authority

 -m,--tsmode <MODE> The timestamping mode (RFC3161 or Authenticode)